FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 5. To create a filled reservoir, pond, or tailings dam, simply assign the desired water or tailings surface elevation to one grid element (IRESGRID) within the reservoir or ponded area.
-   At model runtime, the model will automatically as- sign the same water surface to all the grid elements in an expanding circle of elements around IRESGRID that have a ground elevation less than the prescribed water surface elevation RESERVOIREL and/or the tailings surface elevation TAILINGSELEV(II).
+   At model runtime, the model will automatically assign the same water surface to all the grid elements in an expanding circle of elements around IRESGRID that have a ground elevation less than the prescribed water surface elevation RESERVOIREL and/or the tailings surface elevation TAILINGSELEV(II).